natalieagus/50005/docs/Programming Assignment/pa1/03-builtin-commands.md

 > `extern const char *builtin_commands[]` declares an array of character pointers where each pointer is pointing to a constant character string.

-Then write the definition in e.g: `shell.c`:
+Then write the definition in e.g: `shell.c`

 ```c
 const char *builtin_commands[] = {